-For further details, see the Thesis Guidelines .
+For further details, see the Thesis Guidelines.

-The thesis is normally between 30,000 and 45,000 words (including footnotes, but excluding the bibliography).
+The MA, Theological Studies, thesis is normally between 15,000 and 20,000 words and the ThM thesis is normally between 30,000 and 45,000 words (including footnotes, but excluding the bibliography).
 The thesis requires considerable vigour and time; few students are able to complete a thesis in one term.
 It is ideal for students whose specific area of interest is highly defined.
-You must have a GPA of at least 3.5 before being approved to write a thesis.
+You must have a GPA of at least 3.5 before being approved to write a thesis in either the MATS or ThM.

-The final grade will be determined by the supervisor and the second reader, chosen by the Thesis Proposal Approval Committee.
+The final grade will be determined by the supervisor and the second reader, chosen by the supervisor and INDS 725 instructor.
 The passing grade for an MA or ThM thesis is B; however, the ThM thesis will be graded at an advanced level (i.e. it will be more difficult to get a B on the ThM thesis than an MA thesis).